 - Practitioner failed to heed other options

-Only then are patients potentially entitled to compensation from emergency room malpractice cases.
+In these cases, patients may be entitled to compensation from emergency room malpractice lawsuits.

 Common Types of Emergency Room Errors